bluwy/svelte-router/docs/comparison.md

 ## Key Difference

 One main feature that most routers don't have is a global route store, that is information about the current `path`, `search`, `hash`, and `params`.
-Most routers pass this data via props or via [context](https://svelte.dev/tutorial/context-api) which only works in components.
+Most routers pass this data via props or via [context](https://svelte.dev/tutorial/context-api) which cannot be used outside of components.

+Besides that, `svelte-router` also has a unique [dynamic syntax](./guide.md#dynamic-syntax), which makes it clear where a link navigates to.
+For example, `navigate('/user/:id/profile')` instead of `navigate('../../profile')`.

-Another unique feature `svelte-router` has to offer is [`createLink()`](./guide.md#link-information), a nice low-level utility to retrieve link information without actually creating one.
+For a more fine-grained control, `svelte-router` exposes [`createLink()`](./guide.md#link-information), which is a nice low-level utility to retrieve link information without actually creating one.

 ## General Difference